 Remember you should update your CV as you get more experience and you will need to adapt parts of your CV to the job that you are applying for.
 Consider every CV a foundation that you build upon and improve.

 Writing a CV can feel like an overwhelming task especially if you are looking for your first job or you are an adult with autism and you are not sure that the workplace will be a welcoming world.
-Stack Recruitment specialises in listing jobs that are suitable for everyone but especially jobs for autistic adults.
+Stack Recruitment specialises in offering jobs that are suitable for everyone but especially jobs for autistic adults.
 This is because we work with employers who are welcoming to people with autism and the jobs require candidates who pay attention to detail, who can apply a framework to a process and who strive to get a job done well.

 Let’s get writing